McLean Hospital 115 Mill Street Belmont, MA 02478

 With the Rogers Foundation’s support, Dr. Forester is investigating the use of low frequency magnetic stimulation to treat bipolar depression in older adults.
 The treatment was discovered serendipitously when a McLean research assistant observed that depressed patients undergoing magnetic resonance imaging felt their moods lift afterward.

 Dr. Forester’s research team also is conducting several studies that could yield the first disease modifying treatment for Alzheimer’s disease: amyloid-busting drugs.
 Although these medications have been deemed ineffective in patients who already exhibit more advanced symptoms of the disease, Dr. Forester believes they hold promise for patients who are not yet symptomatic or are in very early stages of illness.
 “These medications are like statins for the brain, but instead of lowering cholesterol, they reduce brain amyloid plaques, the hallmark of Alzheimer’s disease,” says Dr. Forester.
-“If you start a statin to reduce a cholesterol of 300 after suffering five heart attacks, it won’t help regain lost cardiac function.
+“If you start a statin to reduce a cholesterol of 300 after having five heart attacks, it won’t help regain lost cardiac function.
 Similarly, the first studies of amyloid-busting drugs were done on people who already had signs of significant brain degeneration.”

 Another important front of Alzheimer’s research is the treatment of agitation, aggression, and other behavioral symptoms that directly reduce independence, increase Alzheimer’s related mortality and stress caregivers.
 The most widely used treatments—antipsychotic drugs—are only modestly helpful and can have serious side effects, including higher risks of strokes and death.
 McLean is conducting studies of several novel approaches, including lithium, synthetic THC (the active ingredient in medical marijuana), and electroconvulsive therapy.